volkbay/alarm_clock/README.md

 # alarm_clock
-This is a code to be embedded in a microchip, simple alarm clock which can play different tunes with an LCD screen and buttons.
+This is a hobby project to be embedded in a microcontroller, a simple alarm clock which can play different tunes and configured with an LCD screen and buttons.

 ## Components
 The following components are the basic kinds, so I did not specify any model/brand: